No Class: Where are the Duke Apologies

 It is unfortunate, not to mention a little frightening, that so many faculty at one of the most prestigious universities in the world are not smart enough (or sufficiently principled) to understand this basic point.

 Finally, the New York Times should also apologize for their coverage of the case.
-In an editorial published on August 25, 2006, the NYT offered the following argument:
+In an editorial they published, the NYT offered the following argument:

 Most of us assume that university professors take seriously their obligation to uncover the truth, but we also expect the editors of one of the most respected newspapers in the world to apply certain standards of evidence, accuracy and balance in their news coverage.
 The New York Times failed in this regard, yet no apologies have been issued by the paper and none appears to be forthcoming.